denistendo/DSA-Assignment/README.md

 - [Contact](#contact)

 ## Project Overview
 It contains implementations of various data structures and algorithms that we've explored during our DSA course.
-The primary goal is to represent and solve a small instance of the Travelling Salesman Problem (TSP) using a classical algorithm (e.g. Dynamic Programming, Branch-and-Bound, or Nearest Neighbor) and implementation of a Self-Organizing Map (SOM) approach to approximate a solution to the same
+The primary goal is to represent and solve a small instance of the Travelling Salesman Problem (TSP) using a classical algorithm (Dynamic Programming) and implementation of a Self-Organizing Map (SOM) approach to approximate a solution to the same TSP instance.
-TSP instance.

 ## Features
 - **Data Structures**:
   - Arrays
-  - Linked Lists
-  - Stacks
-  - Queues
-  - Trees (e.g., Binary Search Trees, AVL Trees)
-  - Graphs
+  - Graphs (Adjacency matrix)

 - **Algorithms**:
-  - Sorting Algorithms (e.g., Quick Sort, Merge Sort)
-  - Searching Algorithms (e.g., Binary Search)
-  - Graph Algorithms (e.g., Dijkstra's Algorithm, Depth-First Search)
   - Dynamic Programming Solutions

 ## Installation